splttingatms/splttingatms.github.io/_drafts/removing-owin-hosting-trace-listener.markdown

     ...
 ```

-In most situations the extra listener would be fine, but you will start seeing repeated logs if you added a console trace listener manually.
+In most situations the extra listener would be fine, but you will start seeing duplicate logs if you previously added a listener manually.
 This is because the HostingTraceListener outputs to console by default.
-The code below produces double logs unexpectedly because of the sneaky Owin trace listener.
+The example below shows how a single call to TraceInformation shows up twice in the console output.

 <script src="https://gist.github.com/splttingatms/23677bbc4dc8a94d1fb162e994009cdc.js"></script>